Does My Dog Have Tapeworms?

 Tapeworms can be a nasty problem to deal with, but for your dog, they can be an uncomfortable nuisance.
 If left untreated, tapeworms can also be quite dangerous to your dog.
-Tapeworms make themselves comfortable inside your dog’s intestines.
+These segmented parasites make themselves comfortable inside your dog’s intestines.
 These nasty little worms can reproduce in each of their segments, causing more worms and more strife for your dog.

 Eliminating Tapeworms Naturally

 Though your veterinarian can prescribe a deworming medication, those methods are usually based in chemicals and not entirely healthy for your dog.
-There are some natural methods to rid your dog of nasty tapeworms.
+Natural methods to try to rid your dog of nasty tapeworms are outlined below.

 Cloves carry antiparasitic and antibacterial properties which kill off parasites such as tapeworms as well as other intestinal worms.
 Cloves are also known to boost immunities, helping with illness or reactions to worms.
 Cloves can be given crushed over your dog’s food easily.
 Depending on your dog’s size, you can crush ¼ of a whole clove for small dogs and up to a 1 whole crushed clove to your dog’s food for larger breeds.
 Give your dog crushed cloves once daily for a week, take a break for a week, and then repeat the crushed cloves in your dog’s food for another week to ensure the tapeworms are not returning.